Approximating outcome probabilities of linear optical circuits: introduction

+However, previous studies are limited to the cases of classical input states with no negativity~\cite{rahimi2015can,rahimi2016sufficient,chakhmakhchyan2017quantum,qi2020regimes} or negativity bound that is polynomial in the system size~\cite{pashayan2015estimating}, which cannot cover typical quantum circuits with exponential negativity bound.
+A central question is how to generalize the quasiprobability methods to handle cases of exponential negativity bound.
+Such a generalization can also lead to improved quantum-inspired algorithms for approximating matrix functions, e.g., permanent and hafnian.
+Moreover, it is still open to finding an efficient algorithm for the multiplicative-error approximation of a matrix function beyond the method using sampling from nonnegative quasiprobability distributions~\cite{rahimi2015can}.
+Since a multiplicative-error approximation is significantly more powerful than an additive-error one and only a few examples have been known~\cite{jerrum2004polynomial,barvinok2016computing,barvinok2021remark}, such findings have intriguing applications in computational complexity.

+In this work, we provide algorithms specialized for approximating the outcome probabilities of a linear optical circuit.
+First, we choose the $s$-parameterized quasiprobability distributions ($s$-PQDs), a generalization of $P$-, $Q$-, and Wigner distributions~\cite{glauber1963quantum}.
+An advantage of adopting $s$-PQDs over previous approaches is that we can always obtain a nonnegative representation for a Gaussian input state by choosing an appropriate parameter $s$.
+Consequently, for a Gaussian boson sampling (GBS) circuit, we can significantly reduce the negativity bound of the circuit, which depends only on the maximum peak of the $s$-PQDs of measurement operators.
+Furthermore, the negativity bound is determined by the maximum possible $s$, called classicality of the input Gaussian state~\cite{lee1991measure}, which has a clear physical meaning: the more classicality in the input state, the lower negativity bound.

-In this Letter, we give affirmative answers to both questions by providing algorithms specialized for approximating outcome probabilities of a linear optical circuit using $s$-parameterized quasiprobability distributions ($s$-PQDs).
-Here, we can reduce the circuit's negativity bound by controlling two parameters.
-First, the parameter $s$ in $s$-PQDs can make the negativity bound smaller and the maximum value $s_{\max}$ is interpreted as the `classicality' of the circuit.
-Second, we introduce a parameter manipulating the shapes of $s$-PQDs of the input state and measurement operator in a linear optical circuit owing to the norm-preserving transformation in the phase space (See Eq.~(\ref{eq:general})).
-Those parameters enable us to reduce the negativity bound from exponential to polynomial in some cases, which render an efficient estimation of outcome probabilities within 1/poly additive error.
-Strikingly, when the circuit's classicality is high enough, we give a fully polynomial-time randomized approximation scheme (FPRAS) by an efficient sampling from a log-cave function~\cite{lovasz2007geometry,barvinok2021remark}.
+Our main technical contribution is to provide a way of manipulating the shape of $s$-PQDs using the symmetry of the circuit transformation in the phase space.
+This method can considerably lower the negativity bound, from exponential to at most polynomial in several cases, which renders efficient estimations of outcome probabilities within 1/poly additive-error.
+Strikingly, when the classicality of the input state is high enough, we introduce a fully polynomial-time randomized approximation scheme (FPRAS) by an efficient sampling from a log-concave function~\cite{lovasz2007geometry,barvinok2021remark}, which can efficiently (in BPP) approximate the corresponding outcome probability within a multiplicative-error.